traverselegal - March 19, 2012 - Conducting a Trademark Availability Search, Trademark Law

 It is, but selecting and protecting your trademark is part of building your business.
 It’s an investment in the goodwill and reputation of your company, so you want to take the time to do it right.

-Well, as Christina said, TESS is available through the USPTO.GOV website.
+TESS is available through the USPTO.GOV website.
 As you can see, you can use the system to search for word marks, design marks, and combinations of words and designs.

 Before you begin, though, take a look at the “TESS TIPS” and be sure you read and understand them.
 The tips give you an explanation of what the USPTO database includes, how to construct a complete search, and how to interpret the search results.